 Data block 12 contains graphical and tabular deflections for Sustained and Total conditions.
 The graphical output displays maximum and minimum deflections for the Envelope of Service Sustained and Service Total conditions.
-The tabular display produces a summary of deflections for each span and service load condition and is similar to Block 14 of the tabular report produced by the Report Generator.
+The tabular display produces a summary of deflections for each span and service load condition and is like Block 14 of the tabular report produced by the Report Generator.

-7.4 EXPORT TO DXF FILE
+7.4 Export to DXF File